-The objective of the Project is to design and build a community hall with an approximate footprint of 2100 sqft that can provide a gathering space for up to 100 people.
+The objective of the Project is to design and build a community hall with a footprint of approximately 2100 square feet that will provide a gathering space for up to 100 people.
 The Project design should facilitate a variety of community uses while considering cost efficient construction.
 The Project will have a kitchen that is approved by Vancouver Coastal Health (no Operating Permit required) and washrooms.
 Landscaping work to remediate construction impacts and provide accessible access to the facility are included.
+The Project will be designed to be 'Net Zero Ready'.